-Users of the Baskin School of Engineering (BSOE) computing facilities must abide by the campus-wide policies for use of UCSC computing facilities as well as the policies listed here.
-The goal of these policies is to ensure a functional, secure environment for all BSOE users, and not to unnecessarily restrict research or instruction.
+Users of Baskin Engineering computing facilities must abide by the campus-wide policies for use of UCSC computing facilities as well as the policies listed here.
+The goal of these policies is to ensure a functional, secure environment for all users, and not to unnecessarily restrict research or instruction.

-When situations arise where the user and BSOE IT staff do not agree on policy interpretation, the Computing Infrastructure Committee (CIC) will mediate a solution, provide clarification to existing policy and/or develop new policy.
+When situations arise where the user and Baskin Engineering IT staff do not agree on policy interpretation, the Computing Infrastructure Committee (CIC) will mediate a solution, provide clarification to existing policy and/or develop new policy.
 Concerns with these policies should be sent to your CIC representative for discussion and resolution.

-Should CIC find that an individual or group's actions represent willful negligence or misconduct, the committee may direct that the user or group's access to BSOE IT services be restricted or terminated, and will notify the user's supervisor/adviser, Student Judicial Affairs and/or law enforcement, if appropriate.
+Should CIC find that an individual or group's actions represent willful negligence or misconduct, the committee may direct that the user or group's access to Baskin Engineering IT services be restricted or terminated, and will notify the user's supervisor/adviser, Student Judicial Affairs and/or law enforcement, if appropriate.

-Only BSOE IT staff shall have "root" or "administrator" access on all devices connected to the BSOE network that have any of the following characteristics:
+Only Baskin Engineering IT staff shall have "root" or "administrator" access on all devices connected to the Baskin Engineering network that have any of the following characteristics:

-Any device that is directly supported by the BSOE IT staff
+Any device that is directly supported by the Baskin Engineering IT staff

-Any device with the ability to mount BSOE file systems via NFS
+Any device with the ability to mount Baskin Engineering file systems via NFS

-BSOE users should not run network listeners (programs that accept incoming connection requests; typically servers and peer-to-peer programs) without first notifying the BSOE IT staff at least one business day in advance.
+Baskin Engineering users should not run network listeners (programs that accept incoming connection requests; typically servers and peer-to-peer programs) without first notifying the Baskin Engineering IT staff at least one business day in advance.
 If a user will be developing network listeners, a blanket permission may be appropriate, but the user should talk with BSOE IT staff and a faculty advisor to ensure that he/she understands the security risks involved.

 The use of self-supported servers (for example rsync, CVS, HTTP, MySQL or FTP/SFTP) is strongly discouraged.
 Instead, users are encouraged to use SSH as a transport for rsync and CVS (rather than running dedicated servers) and use BSOE's supported services for HTTP, MySQL and FTP/SFTP.
 Groups that want to run their own servers for these or other protocols must speak with BSOE IT staff to request an exception.

-Peer-to-Peer (P2P) file sharing programs are considered by BSOE to be network listeners.
+Peer-to-Peer (P2P) file sharing programs are considered to be network listeners.
 Users who seek to install or operate these programs must notify techstaff one business day in advance.

 Users are not allowed to attempt to gain unauthorized access to any system, whether on-campus or off-campus, whether or not they are successful.
 Attempted security breaches will be dealt with harshly, particularly if they are intentional or due to carelessness.

-It is understood that some researchers in the BSOE may investigate security-related issues.
-Users conducting security-related research that might be interpreted as an attack should do so on a device that is not attached to the BSOE network or, if absolutely necessary, on a separate, isolated subnet.
-Whichever approach is taken, users must ensure the BSOE IT staff is aware at least two days in advance of anything that might resemble an intrusion attempt on the BSOE network.
+It is understood that some researchers in Baskin Engineering may investigate security-related issues.
+Users conducting security-related research that might be interpreted as an attack should do so on a device that is not attached to the campus network or, if absolutely necessary, on a separate, isolated subnet.
+Whichever approach is taken, users must ensure the Baskin Engineering IT is aware at least two days in advance of anything that might resemble an intrusion attempt on the campusnetwork.

 It may be necessary for some users to have elevated privileges on specific devices for research and instructional use.
 Users who need elevated privileges must fill out the Administrative Access Request Form.
 Both the user and their faculty advisor or supervisor must agree to be responsible for any actions that may impact other users.
 When granted, elevated privileges must be used only for the purpose authorized.
 Use of elevated privileges for any purpose other than that which was authorized on the Administrative Access Request Form will constitute a violation of this policy.

-Students who graduate from a BSOE major may apply to have their account converted into an Alumni account to continue accessing their account indefinitely through the BSOE Alumni server in order to maintain a small personal home page.
-Additionally, BSOE students who obtained their BSOE account before Summer 2014 will continue to be allowed to use their @soe.ucsc.edu Google Apps account indefinitely.
+Students who graduate from a Baskin Engineering major may apply to have their account converted into an Alumni account to continue accessing their account indefinitely through the Baskin Engineering Alumni server in order to maintain a small personal home page.
+Additionally, Baskin Engineering students who obtained their Baskin Engineering account before Summer 2014 will continue to be allowed to use their @soe.ucsc.edu Google Apps account until further notice.
 No new @soe.ucsc.edu Google Apps accounts will be created.
-No other BSOE services will be provided to Alumni accounts.
+No other Baskin Engineering services will be provided to Alumni accounts.

 In cases where a fair use exemption is exercised, it is the responsibility of the person distributing the materials to ensure that they are distributed only to those users who are covered by fair use.
 For example, an instructor may have permission to reproduce some materials for students enrolled in a particular class.
 In this example, it is the responsibility of the instructor to make sure that only students enrolled in that class have access to the materials.

 Storage and distribution of NDA-covered software and/or data must be done with complete control over who has access to it.
-Normal BSOE file systems are not sufficiently secure to store NDA-controlled software and/or data.
-In order to set up a secure storage area, please contact the BSOE IT staff.
+Baskin Engineering file systems are not sufficiently secure to store NDA-controlled software and/or data.
+In order to set up a secure storage area, please contact the Baskin Engineering IT staff.